 We hear a change in the vocals with Words Like Stones where it becomes darker – and the voice sounds almost agonized.
 The peaks in this track are amazing, there’s a straight up chorus part with chanted vocals that is insanely compelling.
 The tracks are damn long but they have the engagement level of Opeth’s work where it keeps dancing and evolving.
 Once you start listening you have to know how it ends.

-This sound they’ve created is so well fleshed out and does everything to be elevated above most of the sludgy releases this year.
-At times it will collapse into a prog style and If they weren’t Polish I’d say there’s a Southern aspect to it also.
+At times it will collapse into a prog style and If they weren’t Polish I’d say there’s a southern aspect to it also.
 If you are a huge fan of Dirt, seriously check this out and I’m sure you’ll hear the comparison.
 “Rain When I Die”, Dirt and Rooster specifically, Spaceslug make it heavier with doom metal.
 The prog elements speak of the albums themes of outer space and the ocean.
-A favorite subject of mine in this genre to be sure.
-I don’t know what it is about water and infinite space that consistently serves as powerful imagery to accompany the music compositions.
+Ocean and infinite space consistently serves as powerful imagery to accompany the music compositions within doom metal.

 Solid album that will stay in my album rotation for a long time.